-

 The Guthrie Theater opened on May 7, 1963, with a production of Hamlet directed by Sir Tyrone Guthrie, the theater’s founder.
 The idea for a different kind of theater sparked in 1959 during a series of conversations among Guthrie, an acclaimed theater director, and his two colleagues, Oliver Rea and Peter Zeisler, who were all disenchanted with Broadway.
 They envisioned a resident theater that would draw world-class artists to perform the classics with the highest professional standards.

-What began as a summer season of four productions supported by a minimal staff is now a complex organization that serves nearly 350,000 patrons and the Twin Cities community year-round.
+What began as a summer season of four productions supported by a minimal staff is now a complex organization that serves the community and region year-round.

 Miracle in Minnesota